Pregnancy and Beyond

 Healthy eating is always important, but it’s even more so during pregnancy.
 A well-balanced diet can help ensure that you and your baby get all the nutrients you both need.
 Select a variety of fruits, vegetables, whole grains, lean meats or other protein sources, and low-fat dairy products.

 Be sure to get enough of the vitamin folate, found in foods like orange juice and leafy green vegetables.
 Experts recommend that all women of childbearing age add to, or supplement, their diet by taking 0.4 mg (400 micrograms) of folic acid, a form of folate, every day.
 Taking folic acid supplements at least a month before becoming pregnant and throughout the first 3 months of pregnancy can lower a baby’s risk for certain birth defects by as much as 70%.
-Other nutrients that play essential roles during pregnancy are found in most vitamins.
+Other nutrients that play essential roles during pregnancy are found in most Before birth, or during pregnancy. vitamins.

 For your baby’s safety, avoid certain foods such as raw fish, undercooked meat, deli meat, and unpasteurized cheese.
 Fish and shellfish can contain varying levels of methylmercury—a toxic metal—that may harm an unborn baby.
 During pregnancy, choose options that generally have low levels of this metal, such as shrimp, canned light tuna, salmon, pollock, and catfish.
 Pregnant women can eat up to 12 ounces of these fish each week.